microsoft/gocosmos/README.md

-**Please note, this is an EXPERIMENTAL non production package.
+**Please note: this is an EXPERIMENTAL non production package.
 We do not provide official support for this package.
-Please see [SUPPORT.md](SUPPORT.md) for details.**
+See [SUPPORT.md](SUPPORT.md) for details.**

 **Our official package [azcosmos](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/data/azcosmos/README.md) is ready for production use.**